What is a journal entry?

 Description includes relevant notes—so you know where the money is coming from.
 In this case, it’s the invoice number.

-Debit notes that $600 is being added to Cash.
+Debit notes that $600 is being added to your cash account.

 Credit notes money leaving cash.
 In this case, there’s no money being paid out.

 The money is being removed from accounts receivable—your client doesn’t owe you $600 any more, it’s being put in cash—so it’s listed as a credit (written in parentheses).
 Here, the credit amount and debit amount are the exact same.